mk833/ActionsFundamentals/lab/Issue-ops/01-My-first-issue-ops.md

 3. Save and commit your changes to the repo.
 If you are using a branch, merge your changes into main.

-## Adding a new issue Form for use
+## Adding a new issue form for use

 1. To prepare for using the new form, we need to add a new label.
 Go to [labels](/../../labels) and add 'triage'.
 2. Go to **Issues** | [New Bug report](/../../issues/new?template=bug-report.yml)